Grampians

 North East Victoria Silo Art Trail

-Driving and art: together at last.
+Travelling between Melbourne, Sydney, or Canberra?
+Take a detour.
 The Silo Art Trail features a chain of silos and other large regional buildings that have been upcycled into massive artworks by street artists.
 The North East trail starts at Benalla then continues to Goorambat where there is a trio of grain silos featuring works from Jimmy Dvate.
-The trail then takes you to Devenish, St James, Tungamah and Winton Wetlands, showcasing monolithic street art along the way.
+The trail then takes you to Devenish, St James, Tungamah and Winton Wetlands, showcasing large-scale public murals along the way.
+Driving and art – together at last.

 Advertising